Description

 Notes

-- Oat milk is the best vegan milk for baking because it’s rich and most closely resembles whole dairy milk; cashew is another favorite.
+- Oat milk is the best vegan milk for baking because it’s rich and most closely resembles dairy milk; cashew is another favorite.
 If all you have is almond or soy, that’ll work too.

 Nutrition